DartLumix/GenderHack/README.md

 ## 💡 About The Project

-**Gender Hack** is an application designed for female students (mid-grade / high school) to explore study paths free from stereotypes.
+**HackTheGapP** is an application designed for female students (mid-grade / high school) to explore study paths free from stereotypes.
 The primary goal is to break down barriers regarding personal abilities and aptitudes, with a specific focus on **STEM** (Science, Technology, Engineering, and Mathematics) subjects.

 > **Demo:**
 >